Arthurgyh/syslog/README.md

 Syslog is a package to parse syslog messages.
 It currently has formats for RFC5424 and Nginx.

+## Warning

+This package is very much in the alpha stage.
+This API might change, but more importantly this parsing formats might not be 100% correct and might too strict.

 ## Installation

 Run the following line to install.